‘This Is America’: 8 Facts on The American History by Childish Gambino (Meaning)

 One piece of art worth the whole History of a country.

 Donald Glover gave a few days ago something for the world to reflect on and think about.

-A guitar in the middle of a white background standing for entertainment as the way to exist, get money and recognition for a Black man in a White world.
+The guitar in the middle of a white background stands for the Entertainment industry, as the only way for a Black man to get money and recognition in a White world.